freenas/freenas-docs/userguide/system.rst

 Alternately, updates can be manually downloaded then applied using the :guilabel:`INSTALL MANUAL UPDATE FILE` button.
-Selecting this option prompts to choose a location to temporarily store the file on the %brand% system, a :guilabel:`Browse` button to navigate to the downloaded file, and an :guilabel:`APPLY UPDATE` button to initiate the manual update.
+Selecting this option prompts to choose a location to temporarily store the file on the %brand% system, a :guilabel:`Browse` button to navigate to the downloaded :file:`-manual-update-unsigned.tar` file, and an :guilabel:`APPLY UPDATE` button to initiate the manual update.

-Manual update files can be identified by their filenames, which end in :file:`-manual-update-unsigned.tar`.

-Manual updates cannot be used to upgrade from older major versions.

-There is also an option to back up the system configuration before updating.
-Click :guilabel:`SAVE CONFIG` and select any options to export in the configuration file.
-Click :guilabel:`SAVE` to open a popup window to download the :file:`.db` file.

 During the update process a progress dialogue appears. **Do not** interrupt the update until it completes.

+.. tip:: Manual updates cannot be used to upgrade from older major versions.

 #ifdef truenas